-Your mobile device stores a lot of personal information about you.
-Add Web browsing, mobile apps, and financial transactions to the mix, and a world of potential security risks opens up.
+Your smartphone, tablet and computer store a lot of personal information about you.
+Add web browsing, apps and financial transactions to the mix, and a world of potential security risks opens up.
 We've got the tips to help safeguard your information.

 Check Your Browser’s Security

-Before you submit any personal information, you'll want to make sure you've taken a few precautions.
-Check for a padlock symbol and "https" in your browser's address bar.
-The "s," which stands for "secure," and the padlock let you know that your browser will encrypt any personal information you submit online.
-When it comes to Wi-Fi connections, limit what personal information you submit.
-Try to hold off on making financial transactions or using any websites that require a login and password until you know you're on a secure connection.
+Before you submit any personal information, you’ll want to make sure you’ve taken a few precautions.
+Check for a padlock symbol and “https” in your browser’s address bar.
+The “s,” which stands for “secure,” and the padlock let you know that your browser will encrypt any personal information you submit online.
+Hold off on making financial transactions or using any websites that require a login and password until you know you’re on a secure connection.

 Take Caution When Installing Apps

 Before downloading and installing an app, make sure you have a credible, official version of the app you want (and that you only download it from the official App StoreSM or Google PlayTM Store).
 Phony apps may appear to be credible but may contain viruses that pose a risk to your device.
 And, before you agree to download an app, take note of what types of information it can access (e.g., your contact list, location, browsing history).

 Think Before You Click or Tap

-When it comes to receiving texts, emails, and other messages, take caution before responding.
-Scammers—people that try to deceive you for fraudulent purposes—have made their way into the mobile world, hoping to gain any personal information they can.
-To help prevent this, always think before you click, tap or respond!
+When it comes to receiving texts, emails and other messages, take caution before responding.
+Scammers have made their way into the mobile world, hoping to gain any personal information they can.
+To help prevent your information from being stolen, always think before you click, tap or respond!
 For more tips and tools on how to protect your information, visit the Navy Federal Security Center.

 App StoreSM is a service mark of Apple, Inc. Google PlayTM is a trademark of Google LLC.